 Julia has lived in the East Midlands since 2009 and is a governor at three schools, one of which is attended by her daughter.
 Prior to that she and her family lived in South London.

-Julia studied at art college, first in Harrow and then at the Royal College of Art where she obtained her Masters.
+An art graduate, Julia first in Harrow and then at the Royal College of Art where she obtained her Masters.
 After graduating she spent time working in America and Europe in the fashion industry, returning after nine years to start her own business.

 Always a strong advocate for women, and recognising that small businesses are the backbone of our economy, Julia has used her experience to offer training to women in business.
 She regularly lectures and organises workshops.